Options and Flags

 Mapping Options

 In pairwise, one-to-all, and all-to-one modes, current maps are created for every iteration.
-By default, Circuitscape will also write a cumulative map showing the sum of values at each node or grid cell across all iterations.
-If this option is checked, an an extra map that shows the maximum current value at each node or cell across iterations.
+By default, Circuitscape writes a cumulative map showing the sum of values at each node or grid cell across all iterations.
+Set write_max_cur_maps = True to also write a map showing the maximum current value at each cell across iterations.

-Output ASCII grids are automatically compressed using the gzip file format.
+Set compress_grids = True to compress output ASCII grids using gzip.
 This can be useful when many large maps will be written.

-When running raster data in pairwise, all-to-one, and one-to all modes, focal nodes will have zero current in output maps when they are activated.
-For pairwise mode, cumulative maps will still show currents flowing through focal regions that results from other pairs being activated.
-This helps to show current flowing through a focal region as it moves between other focal regions in cumulative current maps.
-This current passing through a focal region can give an idea of the importance of the focal region for connecting other focal region pairs (for an example, see Fig. 5 in Dickson et al. 2013).
+When set_focal_node_currents_to_zero = True, focal nodes will have zero current in output maps when they are activated.
+For pairwise mode, cumulative maps will still show currents flowing through focal regions from other pairs being activated.
+This helps show the importance of each focal region for connecting others (see Dickson et al. 2013).
+Note: not yet implemented in Circuitscape 5.

 Optional Input Files

-When checked, a dialog will open to select a raster mask file.
-Cells with negative, zero, or NODATA values in the mask will be dropped from the corresponding resistance map (i.e., treated as complete barriers).
+Set use_mask = True and provide mask_file to apply a raster mask.
+Cells with negative, zero, or NODATA values in the mask will be dropped from the resistance map (treated as complete barriers).
 Positive integer cells will be retained.
 File should only contain integers and be in raster format.

-Short-circuit regions act as areas of zero resistance, essentially providing patches through which current is given a "free ride" as it flows across the landscape.
-Each short-circuit region should have a unique positive integer identifier; cells within each region are merged into a single node with all other cells in the region, including non-adjacent cells (i.e., regions need not be contiguous).
-Non-short-circuit-region areas should be stored as NODATA values.
+Set use_polygons = True and provide polygon_file to load short-circuit regions.
+These act as areas of zero resistance, providing patches through which current gets a "free ride."
+Each region should have a unique positive integer identifier; cells within each region are merged into a single node, including non-adjacent cells (regions need not be contiguous).
+Non-region areas should be stored as NODATA values.
 The file must have the same cell size and extent as the resistance grid.

-Raster input maps should be stored in Arc/Info ASCII grid of GeoTIFF format, as exported by standard GIS packages.
+Raster input maps should be stored in Arc/Info ASCII grid or GeoTIFF format, as exported by standard GIS packages.
+Set write_as_tif = True to produce GeoTIFF output instead of ASCII grids.
 For focal nodes, the value stored in each grid location refers to the focal node ID, and a single ID can occupy more than one cell (IDs must be positive integers).
 For current sources, the grid value specifies the source strength in amps.
-For grounds, the grid value specifies either the resistance or conductance of the resistor tying each ground node to ground, as specified in the Options window.
+For grounds, the grid value specifies either the resistance or conductance of the resistor tying each ground node to ground.

 The ASCII raster format is as follows: